cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 ```

 Each individual storage operation behaves like a database transaction.
 More complex use cases can wrap multiple storage statements in a transaction.
-For example, this actor sets a key if and only if its current value matches the provided "If-Match" header value:
+For example, this actor puts a key if and only if its current value matches the provided "If-Match" header value:

 ```js